What is the best program for your business?

-Do you really need workers compensation or as a sole proprietor is it better to have 24 hour coverage with a disability policy?
+Do you really need workers compensation or as a sole proprietor, is it better to have 24 hour coverage with a disability policy?

 Do planned, budgeted premium payments make financial sense?

-Does our experience mean anything to you?
+Do our years of experience in the industry mean anything to you?

-If you think service is important and are tired of pressing an array of phone extensions which are never manned, we are the answer.
+If you think customer service is important and are tired of pressing an array of phone extensions which are never manned, we are the answer.

 The Commercial General Liability Policy is very interesting.
 It breaks down the exposures into classes and limitation and kinds of issues.